bartbutenaers/node-red-contrib-sound-classifier/README.md

 + Use this node to detect unexpected sounds in your garden during the night, optionally in combination with other types of sensors.
 + Activate camera recordings as soon as specific sounds are being detected.
 + ...

+For more inspiration, have a look at the [overview](https://github.com/tensorflow/models/blob/master/research/audioset/yamnet/yamnet_class_map.csv) of all supported sounds.